Theo-Mestre/Unity-Play-Bar-Extender/README.md

 Since **version 1.1**, this window also allow you to add function to the cheat sheet dropdown menu and edit the time scale slider's clamp values

+The Cheat Sheet may not appear until there are **functions registered!**

 ## Requirements

 - Unity 6.0 or higher